Cost of love: Red roses sell for Rs 100 a piece in Shimla markets ahead of Valentine's Day | Headlines

 Cost of love: Red roses sell for Rs 100 a piece in Shimla markets ahead of Valentine's Day

-As Valentines Day draws near and the wedding season picks up, flower prices in Shimla markets are skyrocketing, with particularly high demand for red roses which are selling at Rs 100 a piece.
-During the off-season, prices of red roses usually vary between Rs 20 to Rs 50 for a single piece.
+As Valentines Day draws near and the wedding season picks up, flower prices in Shimla markets have spiked, with particularly high demand for red roses which are selling at Rs 100 a piece.
 At present, red roses are being sold for Rs 100 per stick.

 - Country: